… it’s alive!

 With this post I’m opening up my personal blog here.
 It will host maybe for now most likely tech related entries and maybe some general ones.
 I think some typical posts would be around problems that I’ve encountered and how I solved them, when I think that my solution could help others in the same spot as I were.
 Other than that, building this blog in itself is a fun experience to learn some new techs.

 This blog is is build with the static site generator ( SSG A Static Site Generator compiles the website before deployment.
 Then the generated web content is simply retrieved as-is by the client without any code running at retrieve time. ) Jekyll A Static Site Generator (SSG) built with ruby.
-Widely adopted as of GitHub Pages inclusion.
+Popularized as of its adoption in GitHub Pages.

 .
 Take a look at their page if this is a new term for you (as it was for me) - this way of developing has many benefits to the traditional way of hosting personal websites and blogs!

 How I first came across Jekyll A Static Site Generator (SSG) built with ruby.
-Widely adopted as of GitHub Pages inclusion.
+Popularized as of its adoption in GitHub Pages.

 was when I was looking in to free hosting alternatives for my website.
 Up until now I’ve been hosting my bare-bone website on Uberspace which provided me with a familiar environment (like the cli person I am) for web hosting where I have a shell, SSH access, interfacing with a web server’s configuration/logs etc. Think LAMP stack, the classic way of doing web (although I did not use any dynamic parts for my site).

 While this setup met all my expectations and I would say this hosting provider is excellent, the opportunity to save some money + learning some new techs made me looking in to using maybe simply Github Pages with a supported static site generator, say Jekyll.